-ASTEROID INSTITUTE ANNOUNCES GOOGLE CLOUD AND AGI AMONG NEW TECHNOLOGY PARTNERS
+ASTEROID INSTITUTE ANNOUNCES GOOGLE CLOUD AND AGI AS NEW TECHNOLOGY PARTNERS

-ASTEROID INSTITUTE ANNOUNCES GOOGLE CLOUD AND AGI AMONG NEW TECHNOLOGY PARTNERS FOR THE ASTEROID DECISION ANALYSIS AND MAPPING (ADAM) PROJECT
+ASTEROID INSTITUTE ANNOUNCES GOOGLE CLOUD AND AGI AS NEW TECHNOLOGY PARTNERS FOR THE ASTEROID DISCOVERY ANALYSIS AND MAPPING (ADAM) PROJECT

 JOHN CARRICO TO LEAD DEVELOPMENT OF ADAM

 The ADAM Cloud Platform will support transparent analysis of asteroid data with open and published algorithms.
-The fact that scientists worldwide will be able to build upon and extend the analytical tools will allow ADAM to act as a baseline for comparison and collaboration.
-ADAM will be used to assess threatening situations, identify and trade-off possible realistic courses of action and create actionable decision making data.
+Scientists worldwide will be able to build upon and extend ADAM’s analytical tools.
+This will allow ADAM to act as a baseline for comparison and collaboration.
+ADAM will be used to assess threatening situations.
+The platform will identify and trade-off possible realistic courses of action, and create actionable decision-making data.

-Analytical Graphics Inc.’s (AGI) is providing its proven STK software to serve as a core component in ADAM, providing enhanced visualization and analytic capabilities to study asteroid trajectories.
-AGI’s modeling, simulation, analysis and visualization software has been in use since 1989 in thousands of worldwide organizations, including many within the Department of Defense (DoD) and intelligence communities.
+Analytical Graphics Inc. (AGI) is providing its proven Systems Tool Kit software to serve as a core component in ADAM, allowing enhanced visualization and analytic capabilities to study asteroid trajectories.
+AGI’s modeling, simulation, analysis, and visualization software has been in use since 1989 in thousands of organizations worldwide, including many within the Department of Defense (DoD), and in the intelligence community.

-ADAM is running on the Google Compute Engine which delivers virtual machines running in Google Cloud’s data centers around the world.
+ADAM uses the Google Compute Engine, which delivers virtual machines running in Google Cloud’s data centers around the world.
 Compute Engine tools and workflow enable scaling from single instances to global, load-balanced cloud computing.
-Brad Calder, Vice President of Engineering, Google Cloud said, “The ADAM project is a great example of using Google’s incredibly scalable cloud computing solutions to solve a hard technical problem, and for a worthy cause.”
+Brad Calder, Vice President of Google Cloud Engineering, said, “The ADAM project is a great example of using Google’s incredibly scalable cloud computing solutions to solve a hard technical problem, and for a worthy cause.”

-Danica Remy, B612 Foundation President, announced that John Carrico will lead the ADAM project, noting the recruitment of experts to fill important positions at the Asteroid Institute: “As an astrodynamicist, and expert in the field of flight dynamics, mission analysis, operations, and systems integration, John brings years of success with several operational Earth and Lunar spacecraft missions, having designed and written trajectory design algorithms and software for mission analysis and spacecraft operations ranging from Earth to interplanetary.”
+Danica Remy, President of B612, announced that astrodynamicist John Carrico will lead the ADAM project, noting the importance of bringing on experts to fill positions at Asteroid Institute.
+“As an expert in the field of flight dynamics, mission analysis, operations, and systems integration, John brings years of success with several operational Earth and Lunar spacecraft missions,” she said.
+“He has designed and written trajectory algorithms and software for mission analysis and spacecraft operations ranging from Earth to interplanetary.”
+She welcomes him aboard.

 Laura Lark will serve as Senior Engineer on the ADAM project.
-She comes to the Institute from Google, where she served as a senior software engineer and collaborated on orbital dynamics.
-Laura also was one of six crew members selected for the fifth HI-SEAS (Hawai’i Space Exploration Analog and Simulation) mission and has spoken at Google and Brown University on “Life on Mars on Earth .”
+She comes to Asteroid Institute from Google, where she served as a senior software engineer, and collaborated on orbital dynamics.
+Laura was one of six crew members selected for the fifth Hawai’i Space Exploration Analog and Simulation (HI-SEAS) mission and has spoken at Google and Brown University on “Life on Mars on Earth .”
 Laura brings her expertise in large-scale distributed systems to the Asteroid Institute.

-B612 Foundation is the world’s leading non-profit organization dedicated to protecting Earth from asteroid impacts.
-The organization’s work is divided into two critical areas: public education and advocacy, and the development of new scientific and technological projects within the Asteroid Institute.
+B612 is the world’s leading non-profit organization dedicated to protecting Earth from asteroid impacts.
+The organization’s work is divided into two areas: advocacy and public education, and the development of new science and technology projects within the Asteroid Institute.
 The foundation is entirely funded by private donations.

-The vision of the Asteroid Institute is to be the international center of excellence for scientific collaboration on the discovery and deflection of asteroids as well as an incubator for new technologies.
-Current major projects within the Institute include: postdoctoral research fellowships; ADAM, an open source cloud-based platform for asteroid data analysis and mapping; and the use of synthetic tracking as a means of increasing the rate of asteroid discovery.
-A key focus is the creation of a dynamic map of the inner solar system..
-The map will be a critical resource for planetary defense, while contributing to our understanding of the origins of our Solar System and future space exploration.
+Asteroid Institute is the international center of excellence for scientific collaboration on the discovery and deflection of asteroids, as well as an incubator for new technologies.
+Major projects within the institute include: postdoctoral research fellowships, ADAM—an open source cloud-based platform for asteroid data analysis and mapping—and the use of synthetic tracking to increase the rate of asteroid discovery.
+A key focus is the creation of a dynamic map of the inner solar system.
+The platform will be a critical resource for planetary defense, and it will contribute to our understanding of the origins of our solar system, and to future space exploration.

-Founded in 2002, by visionary astronauts Dr. Edward T. Lu, and Russell (Rusty) Schweickart Apollo 9, collaborators include: Caltech, Jet Propulsion Lab (JPL), Southwest Research Institute (SwRI), Analytical Graphics Inc (AGI), Google Cloud, and Data Intensive Research in Astrophysics and Cosmology Center (DIRAC) at the University of Washington.
+Founded in 2002 by visionary astronauts Dr. Edward T. Lu, and Russell (Rusty) Schweickart (Apollo 9), collaborators include: California Institute of Technology, Jet Propulsion Lab (JPL), Southwest Research Institute (SwRI), Analytical Graphics Inc. (AGI), Google Cloud, and the Data Intensive Research in Astrophysics and Cosmology Center (DIRAC) at the University of Washington.